gladonias/dnd-tools/README.md

 - *Character generator:*  any or all stat blocks and features can be randomized
 - *NPC generator:*  35 NPC classes with stat blocks populated as with character creation (fixed NPC stats are in the Monster Manual and many places online)
 - *Save generated character:*  export generated character to text file
-- *Dice roller:*  any number of dice, any number of sides
+- *Dice roller:*  any number of dice, any number of sides, plus modifiers
 - *Encounter calculator:* calculates modified experience per party size / level and monster party size (and CR)
 - *Loot generator:* random loot tables based on CR and number of enemies
-- *Initiative roller:* random d20 rolls for x number of players (raw / without initiaitve bonus)
+- *Initiative roller:* random d20 rolls for n number of players with initiative bonus
 - *Tarokka card game:*  tarot card game from Curse of Strahd
 - *Wild magic effects:*  effect roller for Wild Magic sorcerers